immersve/immersve-docs/docs/contracts/payment-gateway.md

 ### `withdraw`(uint256 usdcAmount) external whenNotPaused nonReentrant

-> Consumers can withdraw USDC funds associated to their balance from the Smart Contract using this function.
+> CardHolders can withdraw USDC funds associated to their balance from the Smart Contract using this function.
 Locked funds cannot be withdrawn until the lock expires, or the user revokes the lock with an Immersve token.
 - `usdcAmount` (type `uin256`): USDC Amount to withdraw in `ethers` format

 -----

 ### `createLockedFund` (uint256 usdcAmount) external whenNotPaused nonReentrant

-> Consumers can put a Lock in place for deposited funds so Immersve can authorize the use of a credit card using those locked funds as collateral.
+> CardHolders can put a Lock in place for deposited funds so Immersve can authorize the use of a credit card using those locked funds as collateral.
 The locked funds will be represented with a `AssetLockedFund` struct inside the Smart Contract.
 When created, a timeout will be put in place for this lock based on the default Timeout Blocks (see [])
 - `usdcAmount` (type `uin256`): USDC Amount to lock in `ethers` format